opensearch-project/documentation-website/_ml-commons-plugin/agents-tools/tools/search-anomaly-results.md

 Parameter	| Type | Description
 :--- | :--- | :---
-`detectorId`	| String	| The ID of the detector whose results to return.
+`detectorId`	| String	| The ID of the detector from which to return results.
 `realTime`	| Boolean | Whether to return real-time anomaly detector results.
 Set this parameter to `false` to return only historical analysis results.
-`anomalyGradeThreshold` | Float	| The minimum anomaly grade for anomaly detector results to return.
+`anomalyGradeThreshold` | Float	| The minimum anomaly grade for the returned anomaly detector results.
 Anomaly grade is a number between 0 and 1 that indicates how anomalous a data point is.
 `dataStartTime` | Long	| The earliest time for which to return anomaly detector results, in epoch milliseconds.
 `dataEndTime` | Long |	The latest time for which to return anomaly detector results, in epoch milliseconds.
 `sortOrder`	|String | The sort order for the results.
 Valid values are `asc` (ascending) and `desc` (descending).
 Default is `desc`.
 `sortString`| String |	Specifies the detector field by which to sort the results.
 Default is `data_start_time`.
 `size`	| Integer |	The number of results to return.
-Default is 20.
+Default is `20`.
 `startIndex`| Integer |	The paginated index of the result to start from.
-Default is 0.
+Default is `0`.